 New South Wales workers diagnosed with work-related dust disease are advised to seek expert assessment to find out if they are eligible for compensation under the DDA scheme.
 In order to qualify for compensation, workers are generally required to show that they have been exposed to harmful dust particulates during the course of their duties as employees in New South Wales.
 They must also show that they have become affected by a disease, or diseases, covered by the DDA scheme.

 Claimants must undergo medical examinations by a specialist respiratory physician.
-Examinations include a chest x-ray, and either a lung function test, a CT scan, or both of the two.
+Examinations include a chest x-ray, and either a lung function test, a CT scan, or both.